juliancoronado/cpsc323project/README.md

 2. Megan Peters
 3. Anthony Serrato

-### How to run code
+### How to run this program

 With the latest version of g++ installed in Linux, run the following:

 $ sh run.sh

+or use

+$ ./run

 run.sh contains all the commands needed to run the program

-run.out is the executable file
+run is the executable file